-My dissertation project explores the history and legacies of Khao I Dang (1979–93) refugee camp, established by UNHCR in Thailand in the wake of the Cambodian genocide.
-I am interested broadly in the politics of humanitarian development and, more specifically, in refugee camp planning and design, refugee shelter, refugee education, and family tracing and reunification.
-My dissertation draws from library and archival research in the U.S., Cambodia, Thailand, Switzerland, France, and England, as well as oral history interviews with former UN officials, relief workers, and Cambodian refugees.
+My dissertation is a study of the history and legacies of Khao I Dang (1979–93) refugee camp, established by UNHCR in Thailand in the wake of the Cambodian genocide.
+The project draws from library and archival research in the U.S., Cambodia, Thailand, Switzerland, France, and England, as well as oral history interviews with former UN and U.S. government officials, relief workers, and refugees.

 - Ghertner, D.A., H. McFann, and D.M.
 Goldstein, editors.
+February 2020.
 Futureproof: Security Aesthetics and the Management of Life.
-Under contract with Duke University Press.
+Durham, NC: Duke University Press.
+View online

 - Senior Fellowship, Center for Khmer Studies (2017–2018)